List of tallest buildings in Philadelphia

 This agreement was broken with the topping out of One Liberty Place in 1987; at 945 feet (288 m), it exceeded the height of the city hall by almost 400 feet (122 m).
 Its twin, Two Liberty Place, was completed in 1990, near the end of the boom.
 Little development occurred during the 1990s, while a fire at One Meridian Plaza led to the rare demolition of a notable skyscraper in 1998.
 Construction resumed in the 2000s, with an increasing share of residential development.
 Comcast, which is based in Philadelphia, is responsible for the city's two tallest buildings.
 The 973 ft (297 m) Comcast Center was completed as the company's headquarters in 2008.
 It was the city's tallest building until the adjacent Comcast Technology Center was built in 2018, whose central floors house additional office space for Comcast.

 Despite being one of the oldest cities in the United States, the twelve tallest buildings in Philadelphia were all built after 1986, due to the former gentlemen's agreement.
 Philadelphia's tallest buildings are largely concentrated in Center City, the city's central business district, mainly on its western half.
 Delaware River marks the end of the skyline to the east.
 Since the 2000s, Philadelphia's skyline has also expanded westwards past the Schuylkill River, towards University City.
 At 730 ft (223 m), FMC Tower at Cira Centre South is the Philadelphia's tallest building outside of Center City.
 The Schuykill Yards development plans to add several new skyscrapers to a plot of land northeast of Drexel University.
 A few high-rises can be found in and around Temple University, north of Center City.

 Map of tallest buildings

 The map below shows the location of buildings taller than 300 feet (91.4 m) in Philadelphia.
 Each marker is numbered by height and colored by the decade of the building's completion.
 Two buildings, The Regatta and Temple University - Morgan Hall North, are not visible.

 Tallest buildings

-This list ranks completed and topped out skyscrapers in Philadelphia that stand at least 300 ft tall, based on standard height measurement.
+This list ranks completed and topped out skyscrapers in Philadelphia that stand at least 300 ft tall as of 2026, based on standard height measurement.
 This includes spires and architectural details but excludes antenna masts.
 The "Year" column indicates the year in which a building was completed.
+Buildings tied in height are sorted by year of completion with earlier buildings ranked first, and then alphabetically.